 After the main ceremony, a vibrant party started at Grand Station.
 Actually, I knew the Sikh wedding parties are out of this world.
 Me and Alexis prepared a setup of off camera flashes around the dance floor so we can easily work.
 R & D said to us they want to party until their feet will stop responding, so their couple portraits were not a priority.
-We had them probably for only 10 minutes.
-I won’t tell you more about how much fun they had, the pictures speaks for themselves.
+We had them for probably only 10 minutes.
+I won’t tell you more about how much fun they had, the pictures speak for themselves.

-After the party we went to R’s parents house for the Doli.
+After the party we went to R’s parents house for Doli.
 Before being left to step inside, Dal had to bribe the bridesmaids so we witnessed some games at the door.

 Doli is a very emotional part of Sikh weddings and refers to the ceremony in which the bride leaves her parents house after the wedding.
 The bride is usually accompanied by a younger brother or cousin.
-D had to say good bye in tears to everyone.
+D had to say goodbye in tears to everyone.
 Everyone hugged and blessed her, then all the boys pushed R & D’s car before leaving.

 After this amazing day, Alexis drove back to his city.
-As I had to photograph another wedding next day I had to catch the last train to London.
+As I had to photograph another wedding the next day I had to catch the last train to London.
 And we arrived just in time, three minutes before the last train of the day stopped in his city!
 Thank you and cheers buddy!
 I hope we will repeat this experience!